Lab Station: Air Heater

 Description of the system

 Figure 1 shows an air tube with heater and temperature sensor(s).
-University College of Southeast Norway, Porsgrunn, has 26 copies of this lab station, being used in several control courses in both bachelor and master programmes in technology.
+University College of Sout-Eastern Norway, Department of Electrical Engineering, IT and Cybernetics on campus Porsgrunn, has 26 copies of this lab station, being used in several control courses in both bachelor and master programmes in technology.

 Video presenting the air heater

-A mathematical model that has proven to describe quite well the dynamic behaviour of the outlet air temperature (where one of the temperature sensors are mounted) in simulations is as follows:
+An input-output mathematical model that has proven to describe quite well the dynamic behaviour of the outlet air temperature is given by Eqs.
+1 and 2 given below.

-· Theat [C] is the additive contribution to the total temperature Tout due to the heater.
-Theat is given by the following "time-constant with time-delay" differential equation model:
+· Theat [C] is the additive contribution to the outlet temperature Tout due to the heater.

 · u [V] is the control signal to the heater.